serendipity325/Python/Natural Language Processing/HMM/README.md

 # Hidden Markov Model (HMM) for sequence parsing <br /> using viterbi decoder algorithm.

-The result are shown below.
+The results are shown below.

 Start decoding.<br />
 39547 emission probabilities and 45 states in the training data.<br />